You are here

 The purpose of the guidance documents is to highlight possible approaches for districts and BOCES to consider when constructing their approach to select measures of student learning for use in educator evaluations.
 CDE will be collecting on-going feedback to improve these documents.
 Guidance will be revised annually with refined versions released each summer in order to reflect increased understanding and emerging best practices.
-There are three versions of guidance available for download - a teacher version, a principal version and a version for specialized service professionals.
+There are three versions of guidance available for download - a teacher version, a principal version and a version for special services providers.

 Measures of Student Learning: Local Examples and Analysis from the Field: